canonical/pi-gadget/README.md

 ## Building

 To build the gadget snap locally please use `snapcraft`.
-This repository will be soon updated to support snapcraft natively, via a `snapcraft.yaml` file, stay tuned!

 ## Launchpad Mirror and Automatic Builds.